Variational Learning of Disentangled Representations: Experiments

 \section{Experiments}

+\textbf{Datasets:} We evaluate \methodname{} against existing approaches on synthetic data, natural images, and biological data.
+These datasets were chosen to probe condition-invariant structure and to ensure comparability with prior work.
+For instance, Swiss rolls and CelebA were used in \citet{CSVAE}, and CelebA also in \citet{CCVAE}.

-We evaluate \methodname{} with existing methods on both synthetic datasets and real datasets.
-When applicable, we assess reconstruction quality using negative log-likelihood (NLL), root mean squared error (RMSE), and the absolute deviation from the optimal Bayes classifier on the completed reconstruction, denoted as $\Delta$ -- Bayes.
-We measure disentanglement using a neural estimation \citet{pmlr-v80-belghazi18a} of the the mutual information $I(z;w)$.
-For all experiments, model architectures, hyper-parameters and all other implementation details are provided in Appendix \ref{sup:implement}.
+\textbf{Evaluation:} When applicable, we evaluate reconstruction quality using negative log-likelihood (NLL), root mean squared error (RMSE), and the absolute deviation from the optimal-Bayes classifier on the reconstructed data, denoted as $\Delta$-Bayes.

+Disentanglement is quantified via a neural estimator of the mutual information $I(z; w)$ \citep{pmlr-v80-belghazi18a}, and additional disentanglement metrics are reported in Appendix \ref{sec:metrics}.
+Full model architectures, hyperparameters, and additional implementation details are provided in Appendix~\ref{sup:implement}.